Contrast-Security-OSS/vulnpy/CONTRIBUTING.md

 4. Add a new file under templates/fragments/vulnname.frag.html OR use the existing one to add a new fragment for the trigger.
 This step may be automated in the future.

-5. Add a new <li> element to the menu bar in templates/fragments/base.html for this vulnname.
+5. Add a new `<li>` element to the menu bar in templates/fragments/base.html for this vulnname.

-6. Add tests under trigger/ and for each of the frameworks to call the new trigger.
+6. Add tests under trigger/ and make sure to use `BaseTriggerTest`.
+Tests must be added until - at a minimum - full test coverage is reached.
+    * As part of this step you may need to update `DATA` if this is a new vulnerability.

 7. Run an app with `make flask` (or other framework) to test this new vulnerability / trigger(s):